serokell/tezos-packaging/docs/fedora.md

 sudo yum copr enable @Serokell/Tezos sudo yum install tezos-baker-PtLimaPt
 ```
-Once you install such packages the commands `tezos-*` will be available.
+Once you install these packages, the commands `tezos-*` and `octez-*` will be available.

 ## Using release-candidate packages

-In order to use packages with the latest release-candidate Tezos binaries,
+In order to use packages with the latest release-candidate Octez binaries,
-use `@Serokell/Tezos-rc` project:
+use the `@Serokell/Tezos-rc` project:
 ```
 # use dnf
 sudo dnf copr enable @Serokell/Tezos-rc